Ctbenoit60/MiniProject3/README.md

 ## Usage

-1. Start the development server: npm run dev
+1. Start the client side: npm run dev
+2. Start the server side: nodmon API

 2. Open your web browser and navigate to [http://localhost:4000](http://localhost:4000) to view the application.